Joe Borowski (baseball): Major League Baseball career

 On December 11, 2000, Borowski signed with the Chicago Cubs.
 Before his second year with the Cubs in 2002, Borowski had never appeared in more than 25 games, but when given a chance to appear frequently he did very well.
-Between his stints with the Yankees and Cubs, he worked as a fireman.
+Between his stints with the Yankees and Cubs, he worked as a firefighter.
 In 2002, he went 4–4 with two saves and a 2.73 ERA in 73 games of relief.
 The next year, he was converted to the closer role for the Cubs and was exceptional, going 2–2 with a 2.63 ERA and recording 33 saves in 37 opportunities, helping the Cubs win their division and reach the NLCS before being eliminated by the eventual World Series champion Florida Marlins.
 In 2004, Borowski started the season poorly, going 2–4 with an 8.02 ERA in 22 games and recording nine saves in 11 opportunities.
 In June, it was announced that he had suffered a partial tear in his right rotator cuff, which later ended his season.
 During spring training in 2005, Borowski broke his wrist on a come-backer lined directly at him.
 After missing seven weeks, he returned to the Cubs on May 20.
 He did not have his old closer job back, though, as Ryan Dempster had emerged as the club's new closer.
 On June 29, 2005, Borowski was designated for assignment by the Cubs, and he was subsequently released.
 At the time, he had posted a 6.55 ERA in 11 relief appearances.

 On July 11, 2005, Borowski signed with the Tampa Bay Devil Rays, who used him as a set-up man to closer Danys Báez.
 While with the Devil Rays, Borowski went on a tear, pitching a franchise record 21 scoreless innings, and is seen by many as the catalyst for the Devil Rays' second half turnaround, as his inspired performance helped stabilize the Rays' otherwise shaky bullpen.
 However, in his last 14 appearances, he gave up 15 runs, raising his ERA from 2.25 to 4.47.
 Borowski was designated for assignment by the Devil Rays in early December, and then non-tendered by the team on December 22.

 On December 29, 2005, Borowski signed a one-year deal with the Florida Marlins.
 He spent the season as the Marlins' closer, going 3–3 with a 3.75 ERA in 72 relief appearances while converting 36 out of 43 save opportunities.
 After the season, Borowski agreed to a multi-year contract with the Philadelphia Phillies, but the deal later fell apart after concerns over the status of his right shoulder.